getraid/DesktopKillSwitch/README.md

 # DesktopKillSwitch
-An App that should be hosted on a Raspberry Pi to kill the electrictiy after shutdown of your PC
+An App that should be hosted on a Raspberry Pi to kill the electricity after shutdown of your PC

 # Requirements
 * [DesktopKillSwitch-Client](https://github.com/getraid/DesktopKillSwitch-client)